michafvdw/Get-Started-with-Azure-student/README.md

 1) Login to portal.azure.com
 2) If everything is right, you have a student subscription
-3) Go to Resource groups in your settings
+3) Go to your subscriptions, click azure for students.
+Go to Resource groups.
 4) Create a Resource called chatbotters and fill in the info in the image below <br></br>
     <a href="https://ibb.co/3hsdzRT"><img src="https://i.ibb.co/4Nftd1F/Screenshot-2024-11-29-at-09-45-42.png" alt="Screenshot-2024-11-29-at-09-45-42" border="0"></a>
 5) Go to the resource group called chatbotters, select create